 These terms of engagement and information apply to all work undertaken by Greenwood Roche.
-Please read carefully and don’t hesitate to contact us with any queries.

 The document is in two parts, with the first part setting out our standard terms of engagement and the second part detailing information for clients required by the Rules of Conduct and Client Care for Lawyers issued by the New Zealand Law Society.